aws/aws-fpga/FAQs.md

+**Q: Can I integrate the FPGA Image Management Tools in my application?**

+Yes, In addition to providing the [FPGA Management Tools](./SDK/management/fpga_image_tools) as linux shell commands, the [SDK Management](./SDK/management) directory includes files in the `include` and `hal` to integrate the FPGA Management Tools into the developer's application(a) and  avoid calling linux shell commands.

 **Q: Is the FPGA address space exposed to the instance Linux kernel or userspace?**

 Both.
 The FPGA PCIe memory address space can be mmap() to both kernel and userspace, with userspace being the recommended option for fault isolation.